NIH Study shows more young adults using marijuana - NewsBreak

 As more states legalized marijuana, medical experts say they’ve noticed an increase in usage whether it was occasional, monthly, or daily.

-Marijuana is now legal in 19 states and Washington, D.C. and some medical experts say this increased access has contributed to an all-time high in marijuana usage in young people.
+Marijuana is now legal in 19 states and Washington, D.C. and some medical experts say this increased access has contributed to an all-time high of marijuana usage in young people.

-“There has been a shift in the perspective of ultimately how dangerous marijuana is and people feel much more comfortable that marijuana, the, basically the sense that is not such a dangerous drug,” ((Double check this quote — it doesn’t make sense without accounting for speech hesitation.)) said Dr. Nora Volkow, Director of the National Institute on Drug Abuse.
+“There has been a shift in the perspective of ultimately how dangerous marijuana is and people feel much more comfortable that marijuana the basically the sense that is not such a dangerous drug,” said Dr. Nora Volkow, Director of the National Institute on Drug Abuse.

-A new NIH study shows the number of young adults between 19 to 30 years old who reported marijuana use jumped to 43% last year.
-The report shows that’s an almost 10% increase from five years earlier.
+A new NIH study shows the number of young adults between 19 to 30 years old who reported marijuana use jumped to 43 percent last year.
+The report shows that’s an almost 10 percent increase from five years earlier.

 Dr. Volkow said this is troubling because using marijuana every day can become addictive.